-Built in 1867 when Golden was the territorial capital, the Astor House stayed in continuous operation as a boarding and rooming house until 1971, serving legislators, miners, and students.
+Built in 1867 when Golden was the capital of Colorado territory, the Astor House stayed in continuous operation as a boarding and rooming house until 1971, serving legislators, miners, and students.
 With one of the first bathtubs in town, the Astor House also attracted trail-dusted visitors willing to pay 25 cents for a hot bath.
 Although the tub is no longer used for soaking, a visit to the Astor House Museum will show you why it’s on the National Register of Historic Places!
 Read the complete history...

 Hours and Admission

-Closed: Easter, Thanksgiving, Christmas, and New Year's Day.
+Closed: Mondays, Easter, Thanksgiving, Christmas, and New Year's Day.

 Closed: AHM will be closed all day for a private event on August 29.